Pratiksha96/ecommerce-website/docs/Sprint3.md

 ]
 ```

-### PUT /passowrd/update
+### PUT /password/update
-User can update passoword using this link
+User can update password using this link
 Sample: http://localhost:8081/password/update

 ```